hussnain-imtiaz/cc-chatbot/README.md

 ```

 The eval scores table selection accuracy and intent classification accuracy.
 Passes if both are >= 90%.
-Results are also visible in the Observability tab.
+Results are also visible in the Evals tab.

 ---
 ## Assumptions